easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_OAUTH_COMPLETE.md

 # 🎉 Phase 13 Complete: OAuth Professional Sign-In System

-**Q-IDE - Professional OAuth Authentication Implementation**
+**Top Dog - Professional OAuth Authentication Implementation**

 **Status**: ✅ **COMPLETE AND PRODUCTION READY** **Date**: Today
-**User Request**: "Let's find a loophole and get the LLMs signed in upon signin of Q-IDE...
+**User Request**: "Let's find a loophole and get the LLMs signed in upon signin of Top Dog...
 I want this to be a MAIN experience for people... not a hassle to use"

 ---